 Genevieve LeBaron is Senior Lecturer in Politics at the University of Sheffield and Co-Chair of the Working Group on Modern Slavery at Yale University’s Gilder Lehrman Center for the Study of Slavery, Resistance & Abolition.
+She was included in the world’s 2017 Top 100 Human Trafficking and Slavery Influence Leader List.
 In 2015, Genevieve was awarded the British Academy Rising Star Engagement Award (BARSEA) from the British Academy for the Humanities and Social Sciences for her research and policy work on forced labour.
 She currently holds a UK Economic and Social Research Council Future Research Leaders grant to investigate the global business of forced labour, as well as grants from the Ford Foundation and British Academy.

 Prior to joining Sheffield, she was a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellow at the University of British Columbia, where she was shortlisted for the National Postdoctoral Prize.
 She has held visiting positions at Yale University, the University of California, Berkeley and the International Labour Organization in Geneva.